The Allied Health Program at GVSU

 The B.S. in allied health sciences (AHS) degree serves two main purposes:

-Prepares students for entry into graduate health-related programs offered by Grand Valley in Traverse City, such as social work, occupational therapy, physician's assistant studies, and public health
+- Prepares students for entry into graduate health-related programs offered by Grand Valley State University.

 Those pursuing an AHS major should work with an advisor and follow curriculum guidelines to meet their individual interests.
 In addition, every student must complete courses in: